mhaberler/esp32-leaflet-protomaps/README.md

 With a slow SD card and an active client, it is easy to stall the server with requests.
 In a standard setup (without fixes above) this typically would trigger a watchdog reset.
 I've set the watchdog timer to a liberal 10 sec.

+On the M5Stack Core2 and CoreS3 platforms, SPI speed must be below 25Mhz to run reliably.